biolink/biolink-model/docs/index.md

      * [missing from](missing_from.md)
      * [model of](model_of.md) - holds between a thing and some other thing it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
      * [models](models.md)
-     * [narrow match](narrow_match.md) - a list of terms from different schemas or terminology systems that have a narrower, more specific meaning.
-Narrower terms are typically shown as children in a hierarchy or tree.
      * [not completed by](not_completed_by.md)
      * [occurs in](occurs_in.md) - holds between a process and a material entity or site within which the process occurs
      * [opposite of](opposite_of.md) - x is the opposite of y if there exists some distance metric M, and there exists no z such as M(x,z) <= M(x,y) or M(y,z) <= M(y,x).
 (This description is from RO.
 Needs to be rephrased).